massdriver-cloud/docs/docs/guides/sharing_infrastructure.md

 Add two VPC bundles to the canvas and a peering bundle.

-Clicking on the artifact handles you can select VPCs from your Shared Infrastructure project.
 Here I will peer our US VPC to our EU VPC.

 ![Peering VPCs in Massdriver](./sharing_infrastructure/vpc-peering.gif)